IBM/maximo-labs/docs/monitor-hol/facilitator_instructions.md

 6. Submit the Report.

-## Lab 2 Monitor Assets
+## Exercise 2 Monitor Assets

-Lab 2 requires that you have completed Lab 1 Connect Devices.
+Exercise 2 requires that you have completed Exercise 1 Connect Devices.